A calorie is a calorie is a calorie. You can’t fool the laws of thermodynamics when it comes to fat loss, right?

 And yet, they said that there is NO COMPELLING DATA to support their recommendations to move more and eat less.

 Where did this all go wrong?

 Not so long ago, actually.
-Before WWII, there was a different theory out there about weight loss.
+Before WWII, there was a different theory out there about fat loss.
 But when we learned how to measure cholesterol in blood and made the hasty (and flawed) conclusion that cholesterol is the CAUSE of heart disease, the low-fat, low-calorie Ornish-style diet eclipsed all prior studies.

 Everyone obsessed over calories.
 And we all got fatter anyways.